 Maximum Fair Price

-The Inflation Reduction Act establishes a maximum fair price (MFP) that Medicare will pay that is the lower of the negotiated price or the average sales price for a Part B drug or the average wholesale price for drugs paid by non-federal purchasers.
+The Inflation Reduction Act establishes a maximum fair price (MFP) that Medicare is pay that is the lower of the negotiated price or the average sales price for a Part B drug or the average wholesale price for drugs paid by non-federal purchasers.
 Part B covered drugs are not self-administered and instead are given in a doctor’s office as part of their service.

 Inflation Rebates